Discover How To Make Plastic Squeeze Tubes

 Injection Molding

 The tube head injection molding is essential.
-First, prepare and install the molds to an injection machine, place the resin to the barrel, heat and meltt it, and then fed into the injection mold to complete the shoulder and head of the tube.
+First, prepare and install the molds to an injection machine, place the resin to the barrel, heat and melt it, and then fed into the injection mold to complete the shoulder and head of the tube.
 Different tube shapes, such as round and oval, as well as various thread shapes, can be achieved here.

 Inspection and Packing